LinkedIn Lead Generation Guide for Social Selling

 To grow your pipeline and increase revenue with LinkedIn, you can’t throw paint on a wall.
 Randomly posting thoughts, adding connections for no reason, sharing stories with no purpose—these won’t get you very far.

-That’s why you need a paint-by-numbers…uhhh, a strategy.
+That’s why you need a strategy.

 Here are the top four things to improve for a LinkedIn lead generation strategy: